vfreex/gones/README.md

 ## Usage
 ### Start GoNES
+Run `gones` from terminal:
 ```sh
 gones <game>.nes
 ```

+Or if you are using GUI, just drag your `.NES` file to `gones` binary file.

 ## Default Keymap
 ### First Player
 | NES Key           | PC               | Mac          |